Hallsville, Texas: Past

 A post office named "Hallville" opened in 1869, and the first business in the new community was a saloon.
 From 1869 to 1872 the town was the terminus of the railroad, and the railroad company built a general office and machine shops there.
 The community incorporated for the first time in 1870 and was a boom town, with as many as fifty businesses, in the early 1870s.
 Hallville shipped cotton, wool, and hides.
 In 1872, when the Texas and Pacific acquired the railroad and built out to Longview in Gregg County, Hallville lost much of its western trade.
-In 1873 the railroad moved its local headquarters and shops to Marshall.
+In 1873, the railroad moved its local headquarters and shops to Marshall.
 Hallville's incorporation lapsed, and the community lost many of its people to Marshall in the later 1870s.
-In 1884 it had an estimated 600 inhabitants, three churches, six sawmills, six grist mill-gins, a hotel, two saloons, and a cooperative association.
+In 1884, it had an estimated 600 inhabitants, three churches, six sawmills, six grist mill-gins, a hotel, two saloons, and a cooperative association.
 By 1892 the population had fallen to 300, but it recovered to 600 in the 1900s.
-In 1904 the Hallville school district had two schools serving 180 white pupils and one school serving 111 black pupils.
+In 1904, the Hallville school district had two schools serving 180 white pupils and one school serving 111 black pupils Galilee High School.
 A bank opened in the community in 1909.
-In the 1920s the post office changed the spelling of its name to Hallsville.
+In the 1920s, the post office changed the spelling of its name to Hallsville.
 The community reincorporated in 1935.

 Present

 Until 2003, Hallsville had only one traffic light, located at the main intersection at Main Street (HWY 80) and FM 450.
 The town has experienced rapid growth in the past decade and now boasts six traffic lights, a larger corporate grocery store chain, a medical and dental clinic, two dollar stores and several fast-food chains.
 The heart and pulse of the community still lies in its school functions, particularly sporting events.
+In May 2025, City Hall was moved from Highway 80 to Willow Street.